Crisis management in the Government Offices

 The Crisis Management Council meetings for information-sharing and discussion are attended by the Council's members and representatives of the Government Offices.
 Under normal circumstances, the Council meets twice a year for a general briefing on contingency planning.
 The Council may also meet for information sharing between the Government Offices and agencies during serious incidents and crisis situations.

-The Crisis Management Council was established by the Government in December 2008 and is led by the State Secretary to the Minister for Justice and Home Affairs.
+The Crisis Management Council was established by the Government in December 2008 and is led by the State Secretary to the Minister for Home Affairs.
 The Council normally includes the National Police Commissioner, the Head of the Swedish Security Service, the Supreme Commander of the Armed Forces and the Directors-General of Svenska kraftnät (the Swedish national grid), the Swedish Civil Contingencies Agency, the Swedish Post and Telecom Authority, the National Board of Health and Welfare and the Swedish Radiation Safety Authority.

 The Council also includes a County Governor, representing the county administrative boards, and representatives of the ministries responsible for the relevant agencies.
-The State Secretary to the Minister for Justice and Home Affairs may also co-opt other members if necessary.
+The State Secretary to the Minister for Home Affairs may also co-opt other members if necessary.